 What teams don’t need is an ever-growing set of creative knobs to turn.

 AI has made it possible for anyone to generate content at remarkable speed.
 You can create ten variations in minutes, spin up an entire website in an afternoon, or produce a complex walkthrough without touching a design tool.
 But the ease of production has introduced a new layer of confusion.
-When a tool presents fifty plausible choices, the user has no reliable way to distinguish which one supports the story and which one subtly undermines it.
+When a tool presents fifty choices, the user has no reliable way to distinguish which one supports the story and which one subtly undermines it.

 Why Unlimited Flexibility Fails